amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/README.md

 AutoQASM provides a Pythonic developer experience for writing quantum programs.
 The working title "AutoQASM" is derived from the name of the [AutoGraph module of TensorFlow](https://www.tensorflow.org/api_docs/python/tf/autograph).
 AutoQASM uses AutoGraph to construct quantum assembly (QASM) programs rather than TensorFlow graphs.

 AutoQASM provides a natural interface for expressing quantum programs with mid-circuit measurements and classical control flow using native Python language features.
-It allows the construction of modular programs consisting of common programming constructs such as loops and subroutines, and it preserves this modularity when serializing the program to OpenQASM.
+It allows the construction of modular programs consisting of common programming constructs such as loops and subroutines.
 This enables a more imperative programming style than constructing programs via a series of function calls on a circuit object.

+AutoQASM can be serialized to OpenQASM.
+This textual representation of the quantum program is widely supported by various tools and is more suited for transport.
+A crucial part of our serialization process is that modular structures within the program are preserved when serializing to OpenQASM.

 Although it is still a work in progress, the intent is that AutoQASM will support any quantum programming paradigm which falls into the [OpenQASM 3.0](https://openqasm.com) language scope.
 AutoQASM supports serializing quantum programs to OpenQASM, which allows the programs to interoperate with any library or service that supports OpenQASM programs, such as Amazon Braket.